-There’s a lot of reasons to consider investing in property.
+There’s a lot of reasons to consider property investment, New Zealand.
 While markets do fluctuate, most people find property investment very beneficial over the long term.
 The best thing about property investment is the variety of ways you can go about it.

 However, there’s a few things you should know before you start your property investment journey.
 Here’s a beginner’s guide to help you get started.

 Understand Your Finances

 Finances are the key to any investment strategy.
 You need to know what you’ve got at your disposal, and how you can manage moving forward.
 For example, if you buy an investment property and rent it out for less than your mortgage payments, you’ll need to cover the shortfall.
 While there are tax benefits associated with this, you still need that cash flow to make it viable.
 Especially if you also have other mortgage commitments.